 Limitations

-VidNotes does not identify speakers by name.
-In a hearing with multiple attorneys, a judge, witnesses, and a clerk, you will need to annotate who is speaking based on context and the recording.
-The AI does not interpret legal significance — it transcribes and summarizes the spoken content, but legal analysis remains the attorney's responsibility.
+VidNotes doesn't identify speakers by name.
+In a hearing with multiple attorneys, a judge, witnesses, and a clerk, you'll need to annotate who's speaking based on context and the recording.
+The AI doesn't interpret legal significance.
+It transcribes and summarizes the spoken content, but legal analysis stays the attorney's responsibility.

 As stated throughout this guide, AI transcripts are working documents, not official records.
 Never file them with the court or represent them as the certified transcript.